Skip the queue.

 When you travel, you can show the PDF tickets on your phone or the printed copy.
-If you have our app (iOS and Android), you can download your e-tickets to the ticket wallet so they're easily accessible when you need them.
+If you have our app (iOS and Android), they will be available within the My Tickets section of the app, so they're easily accessible when you need them.

 At some stations the ticket gates have scanners where you can scan the barcode on your e-ticket.
 If the ticket gate doesn't have a scanner, show your e-ticket to a member of staff at the barrier.

 On the train, just show your e-ticket to our on-board staff.
 They may do a visual check or scan the barcode on the ticket.Share